Undergrad ML Researcher &

 RL Researcher @ Language, Logic, & Cognition Lab

-- Applying reinforcement learning for cognitively faithful syntax parsing
+- Applying reinforcement learning for cognitively realistic syntax parsing

 - Optimizing linguistic RL library under Prof. Adrian Brasoveanu

-- Submission currently in review at NeurIPS 2021
+- Submission currently under review at NeurIPS 2021

 NLP Researcher @ Natural Language & Dialogue Systems Lab